Skip to Content

 • Salt and pepper to taste – about 1/2 teaspoon each

-• 2 Tablespoons Olive oil – you can use vegetable oil as well.
+• 2 Tablespoons of olive oil – you can use vegetable oil as well.

 • 1¾ cups of water – you can substitute chicken broth for water

-• 1 Tablespoon chicken bouillon granules, or two crushed chicken bouillon cubes.
+• 1 tablespoon of chicken bouillon granules, or two crushed chicken bouillon cubes.

 Begin by rinsing the wild rice in a fine mesh colander.
-Once rinsed place rice in the bottom of a greased casserole dish.
+Once rinsed, place the rice on the bottom of a greased casserole dish.
 (Don’t you just love all the beautiful color in this wild rice?
 It even looks like Fall! )

 Wild Rice being rinsed for Minnesota Casserole.